Introduction

 The webhook will expect a

-response code.
+200 or 204 response code.
 Any other response will be treated as an error and will be automatically retried after a delay.
 Retries

 When a webhook is triggered, Invopop will wait for a response.
 The behavior is as follows:- Success (

-status and no retry process will be triggered. - Anything else โ Webhook will trigger the retry process.
+200/204) โ Webhook will produce anOKstatus and no retry process will be triggered. - Anything else โ Webhook will trigger the retry process.

-field in your response with the number of seconds you wish to wait between retries.
-The system will then retry up to 32 times returning a KO
+retry_in field in your response with the number of seconds you wish to wait between retries.
+The system will then retry up to 32 times returning a KO status code.
+Here is an example of such a response:

 FAQ